California’s new test for independent contractors is crucial to protecting more workers, and we hope the ruling soon goes further

 As plaintiffs’ employment lawyers, we believe the Dynamex decision will better protect misclassified employees, and are hopeful that AB 5 passes so that Dynamex can have a broader reach.
 While there are some legitimate independent contractor situations (for example, if our firm were to hire an IT person to fix our computers), many of the people being classified as independent contractors in California are actually employees.
 Employers are using the independent contractor classification to avoid the expense associated with having employees (payroll taxes, adherence to wage and hour laws, and the requirement to carry workers’ compensation insurance, to name a few), and the result is that workers are left without many of the legal protections to which they are entitled.
 Dynamex is a good first step to stop employers who abuse the system to cut costs, and it will ensure that more workers are correctly classified as employees so that they can enjoy more of the protections that California laws have to offer.

-Katie Bain and Katie Debski are plaintiff’s side employment attorneys at the firm of Bain Mazza & Debski LLP.
-They wrote this article with the assistance of their newest partner Amber Bissell.
+Katie Bain is a plaintiff’s side employment attorney at the firm of Bain Mazza & Debski LLP.
+Ms. Bain, Katie Debski and Laura Mazza co-authored this article with the assistance of their newest partner Amber Bissell.
 Bain, Mazza & Debski handles a broad range of employment law matters, including employment discrimination, harassment, retaliation, wrongful termination, and wage and hour violations.
 Their practice also includes personal injury, representing plaintiffs in automobile and slip and fall accidents.
 Bain Mazza & Debski is comprised of four partners.
 A collaborative approach, in which all attorneys work on every case together, sets their firm apart.
 Check them out on Yelp and at www.bmdlegal.com.

 2019 by the author.